It’s a new world out there.

 Growing concern for the environment has led people to search for more eco-friendly and natural alternatives to traditional burial and cremation, both of which can leave quite large carbon footprints.
 Everything from the large energy bill of cremation to the use of hardwoods like Mahogany in coffins (not to mention metal coffins) all ads up.
 Add to this the chemicals used in embalming and you can see why environmentally conscious people are looking for different solutions.

 Chief amongst them is the woodland burial or green burial, where the deceased is interred in a biodegradable coffin in natural woodland.
 As the coffin and remains decompose they also feed the nature surrounding it, completing the circle of life.
 Loved ones can visit their dearly departed and instead of a static tombstone they can instead marvel as a beautiful oak grows from their remains.
+This is a popular choice of atheist funeral ceremony where a Church is not the preferred choice for holding the event.

 There are many woodland burial grounds to choose from now in the UK and they are increasing in number.